kaslusimoes/MSc-Thesis/source/32_zeitgeistandextremism.md

 Assuming one has access to responses from several people of one same group $g$.
 This group is a collective of people that shares similar cultural and moral values.
 We make the hypothesis that all responses obtained from subjects of that were sampled from the same distribution $P(h|\tilde{\beta}_g)$.
 In our case, we are going to use the different political affiliations (_pa_) the respondents of the MFQ attribute to themselves.
 The distribution we sample from, therefore, is $P(h|\tilde{\beta}_{\mathit{pa}})$ for a given political affiliation _pa_.

-This choice of groups is not the same as saying that all liberals are identical, or that a liberal agent cannot have the same opinion as a conservative one in a specific topic; we are only saying that there must be some similarity between people that think alike, they ought to be characterized in groups, and we can describe this using a probability distribution.
+This choice of groups is not the same as saying that all liberals are identical, or that a liberal agent cannot have the same opinion as a conservative one on a specific topic; we are only saying that there must be some similarity between people that think alike, they ought to be characterized in groups, and we can describe this using a probability distribution.

 Then, one can use [@eq:mfvisujeca] and apply Bayes' theorem to it to find an estimator for $\tilde{\beta}$ given a set of data $\{h_i\}_{i \in \mathit{pa}}$: